The purpose of our backup system is to create and periodically update snapshots of selected directories

 parts of the path color-coded for clarity.

-The first two backup roots are within home directories located on Network Storage.
-The last
+The first backup root is one user's home directory located on Network Storage.

-backup root is located on a hosted server cbsubscb02.
+The last backup root is a directory located on a hosted server cbsubscb02.

 The directory current contains the current snapshot, whereas the bak_* directories (each marked with the